keylime/enhancements/16_remote_allowlist_retrieval.md

 These are the proposed changes:

 * Document the first version of the allow-list JSON spec
+* Update the `allowlist` option to handle the new documented JSON spec
 * Add the following arguments to `keylime_tenant`

   * `allowlist-url`